neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Timeline Deletion

-During timeline/tenant deletion, the control plane must wait for the deletion to be truly complete (status 404) and also handle the case where the pageserver becomes unavailable, either by waiting for a replacement with the same node_id, or by *re-attaching the tenant elsewhere.

-**Sending a tenant/timeline deletion to a stale pageserver will still result in deletion** -- the control plane must persist its intent to delete a timeline/tenant before issuing any RPCs, and then once it starts, it must keep retrying until the tenant/timeline is gone.
-This is already handled by using a persistent `Operation` record that is retried indefinitely.

 Tenant/timeline deletion operations are exempt from generation validation on deletes, and therefore don't have to go through the same deletion queue as GC/compaction layer deletions.
 This is because once a delete is issued by the control plane, it is a promise that the control plane will keep trying until the deletion is done, so even stale pageservers are permitted to go ahead and delete the objects.

+The implications of this for control plane are:

+- During timeline/tenant deletion, the control plane must wait for the deletion to be truly complete (status 404) and also handle the case where the pageserver becomes unavailable, either by waiting for a replacement with the same node_id, or by *re-attaching the tenant elsewhere.

+- The control plane must persist its intent to delete a timeline/tenant before issuing any RPCs, and then once it starts, it must keep retrying until the tenant/timeline is gone.
+This is already handled by using a persistent `Operation` record that is retried indefinitely.

 Timeline deletion may result in a special kind of object leak, where the latest generation attachment completes a deletion (including erasing